HomeAboutDestinationsContact

 Torun, Poland’s Gingerbread Town: Things to Do & Travel Guide

-Today, the town is a popular destination for people who enjoy medieval travel.
-Its pride comes from Copernicus and its local specialty of gingerbread.
-There’s a lot of cool things to do in Torun!
+Today, the town is a popular destination for people who enjoy medieval travel and it’s also a UNESCO World Heritage Site.

 Torun, Poland